helsing-ai/twurst/server/README.md

 ## gRPC support

 `twurst-server` has also basic gRPC support to serve easily both Twirp and gRPC.
+The gRPC implementation supports both client and server streaming, opposite to Twirp.

-For that enable the `grpc` feature of the `twurst-server` crate, then you can serve gRPC nearly like Twirp:
+For that enable the `grpc` feature of the `twurst-build` and `twurst-server` crates, then you can serve gRPC nearly like Twirp:
 ```rust,ignore
 use twurst_server::grpc_fallback;